grafana/plugin-tools/docusaurus/docs/distribution/distributing-your-plugin.md

 ---
 id: distributing-your-plugin
 title: Distributing Your Plugin
+sidebar_position: 1
 ---

 To distribute a Grafana plugin either to the community or privately, the plugin must be signed so the Grafana application can verify its authenticity.
 You can do this with the `@grafana/sign-plugin` package.

 :::info

 It's not necessary to sign a plugin during development.
-The [docker development environment](./docker.mdx) that is scaffolded with `@grafana/create-plugin` will load the plugin without a signature.
+The [docker development environment](../development/docker.mdx) that is scaffolded with `@grafana/create-plugin` will load the plugin without a signature.

 :::